 WHO IS AL TAYLOR?

-• I married the love of my life, Sherry, when I was 19 (my parents had to sign for me because I wasn’t of legal age)—45 years and counting…and they said it wouldn’t last.
+- I married the love of my life, Sherry, when I was 19 (my parents had to sign for me because I wasn’t of legal age)—51 years and counting…and they said it wouldn’t last.

-• I was a professional clown for many years, called “Bow-tie the Clown” (before it was creepy to be a clown).
+- I was a professional clown for many years (before it was creepy to be a clown, and no, I did not run away to join the circus).
+I simply used clowning in the midst of the “circus of life” to help people learn to laugh, and to see that most people wear a mask of some kind to either hide from life or to cope with it.
 I learned from the greatest clown of all, Red Skelton, that the difference between a clown and a comedian is that “a comedian does funny things but a clown does things funny!”

-• My favorite dish is my wife’s Southern Fried Chicken—hmmm…maybe that’s why I look like Col. Sanders—too much chicken!
+- My favorite dish is my wife’s Southern Fried Chicken—hmmm…maybe that’s why I look like Col. Sanders—too much chicken maybe?

-• Sherry and I loved to ride roller coasters in our younger days.
-We’d ride just about anything as long as they didn’t turn her upside down—then her screams were deafening!
+- Sherry and I loved to ride roller coasters in our younger days.
+We’d ride just about anything repeatedly as long as they didn’t turn her upside down—then her screams were deafening!

-• I love to watch any old western starring Gene Autry, Roy Rogers, John Wayne, or Clint Eastwood.
+- I love to watch any old western starring Gene Autry, Roy Rogers, John Wayne, or Clint Eastwood.
+(I still watch them today because they remind me of my dad.)
 Scrooge with Albert Finney is my favorite movie because it is all about redemption and second chances.

-• What gets me through the toughest of days is God’s presence in my life and His gift of my wife, Sherry, who has been a source of strength and encouragement to me.
-She made me weak in the knees when I met her, but when life made my knees buckle, she was there to give me the strength I did not have on my own.
+- What gets me through life and the toughest of days is God’s presence in my life and His gift to me of my wife, Sherry, and my family, who have been a source of strength and encouragement to me.
+Sherry made me weak in the knees when I met her, but today, when life makes my knees buckle, she is there to give me the strength I do not have to stand on my own.
+I am blessed!